rust-lang/rfcs/text/3723-static-function-argument-unpacking.md

 This version of argument unpacking only affects:

 - **Functions.** Only function, method, and closure calls are affected.
 Tuple struct and tuple-like enum variant instantiations are counted amongst them.
-Macro invocations are out of scope.
+Macro invocations and unpacking into collections are out of scope.
 - **Call-site.** The feature is only about *argument* unpacking, not *parameter* packing or variadic functions.
 - **Compile-time context.** Hence the word static in the RFC name.
 The feature is not about run-time behavior.
 - **Provably successful situations.** The collection types usable for the feature are selected to make the use of the proposed feature infallible.